clbarnes/austin-tui/README.md

 # Synopsis

-The Python TUI is a top-like text-based user interface for Austin, written in pure Python.
+The Python TUI is a top-like text-based user interface for [Austin](https://github.com/P403n1x87/austin) (a Python frame stack sampler for CPython written in pure C), written in pure Python.
 Originally planned as a sample application to showcase Austin uses, it's been promoted to a full-fledged project thanks to great popularity.

 <p align="center">